puppetlabs/puppetlabs-postgresql/README.md

 ## Reference

-For information on the classes and types, see the [REFERENCE.md](https://github.com/puppetlabs/puppetlabs-postgresql/blob/master/REFERENCE.md)
+For information on the classes and types, see the [REFERENCE.md](https://github.com/puppetlabs/puppetlabs-postgresql/blob/main/REFERENCE.md)

 ## Limitations

-Works with versions of PostgreSQL from 8.1 through 9.5.
+Works with versions of PostgreSQL on supported OSes.

-For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-postgresql/blob/master/metadata.json)
+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-postgresql/blob/main/metadata.json)

 ### Apt module support